tylerthomasallen/docs/src/includes/ingredients/deep-linked-ads/view-fb-link-data.md

 ### View Your Data

-!!! warning ""
-	Facebook prevents Branch from measuring the number of clicks on their ads for install campaigns, so Branch's **Clicks** numbers for Facebook Ads are inaccurate when users are being directed to the App Store to download your app.

 The [Ads Analytics Page](https://dashboard.branch.io/ads/analytics){:target="_blank"} on the Branch dashboard provides an interactive time series graph and table to view the performance of your Ad campaigns.

 ![Example Ads Analytics Graph](/img/ingredients/deep-linked-ads/view-ad-link-data/analytics-graph.png)